Archmonger/ServeStatic/README.md

 ---

-With a couple of lines of configuration `ServeStatic` allows your web app to serve its own static files, making it a self-contained unit that can be deployed anywhere without relying on nginx, Amazon S3, or any other external service.
-This is especially useful on Heroku, OpenShift, and other PaaS providers.
+`ServeStatic` simplifies static file serving for web apps with just a few lines of configuration.
+It transforms your app into a self-contained unit, without relying on external services like nginx or Amazon S3.
+This can simplify any production deployment, but is especially useful for platforms like Heroku, OpenShift, and other PaaS providers.

-It's designed to work nicely with a CDN for high-traffic sites so you don't have to sacrifice performance to benefit from simplicity.

-`ServeStatic` works with any ASGI or WSGI app but brings some additional features for Django.

-`ServeStatic` automatically takes care of best-practices for you, for instance:

--   Serving compressed content (gzip and Brotli formats, handling Accept-Encoding and Vary headers correctly)
--   Setting far-future cache headers on content which won't change
+It is designed to work seamlessly with CDNs, ensuring high performance for traffic-intensive sites, and is compatible with any ASGI or WSGI app.
+For Django users, `ServeStatic` offers additional features and auto-configuration.

+Best practices are automatically handled such as serving compressed content, proper handling of `Accept-Encoding` and `Vary` headers, and setting far-future cache headers for immutable static files.

-You can get started with `ServeStatic` by reading the [documentation](https://archmonger.github.io/ServeStatic/).
+To get started and explore its features, visit the [documentation](https://archmonger.github.io/ServeStatic/).

 ## Frequently Asked Questions